nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 <!-- This is left-side text -->
 # [Executive summary](https://nextstrain.org/ncov/2020-05-14?d=tree,entropy&p=grid)

 We analyzed 5,193 publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how SARS-CoV-2 is evolving and moving around the world.
-This week, we focus on viral mutations -- where they come from, what they mean, and how they're useful.
+This week, we focus on viral mutations.
 We cover:
 <br><br>
 * Where viral mutations come from (they're normal)
 * The rate of mutation in SARS-CoV-2 (very typical)